 What in your opinion is the biggest added value of your work for exhibitors?
 What helpful information will exhibitors find in your book?

 The book will be very useful for people going for business to a country, they have never visited before.
 But there are also people who have been to a country and think they know all about it.
-This is most dangerous!
-I always say: you don’t know what you don’t know and that’s dangerous, because you think you know all about a place, but you really don’t.
+This is the most dangerous!
+I always say: you don’t know what you don’t know and that’s dangerous because you think you know all about a place, but you really don’t.
 The book allows you to refresh what you think you know and what you don’t know and uncover those things you don’t know.
 The mistake that many exhibitors and exhibition organizers make is to assume that the exhibit design that worked at a show in the U.S. will work the same in other countries as well.
 The underlying purpose of the book is to uncover what is really different in the different areas of the world.
 You then decide if you want to change or do it your way.

 How important is it for exhibitors to know the culture of the country, where they are exhibiting?
 How can such knowledge help exhibitors have success and better achieve their goals at the exhibition?

 Knowing the culture difference of a country when doing business, is key.
 If you are not prepared, you can make mistakes that can tarnish your image.
 In Asia for example you don’t hug and touch people – little things of that nature could be a very big thing to make a bad impression, even though you have a good product or service, your attempt to market it there may fail due to a bad first impression.